zakirullin/cognitive-load/README.md

 418 // for banned users
 ```

-Guys on the frontend use backend API to implement login functionality.
-They would have to temporary create the following cognitive load in their brains:
+The guys on the frontend use backend API to implement login functionality.
+They would have to temporarily  create the following cognitive load in their brains:
 ```go
 401 is for expired jwt token // 🧠+, ok just temporary remember it 403 is for not enough access // 🧠++
 418 is for banned users // 🧠+++
 ```
-Frontend devs would introduce (hopefully) variables/functions like `isTokenExpired(status)`, so that the following generations of developers wouldn't have to recreate this kind of `status -> meaning` mapping in their brains.
+Frontend devs would (hopefully) introduce variables/functions like `isTokenExpired(status)`, so that subsequent generations of developers wouldn't have to recreate this kind of `status -> meaning` mapping in their brains.

-Then QA folks come in play:
+Then QA people come into play:
 "Hey, I got `403` status, is that expired token or not enough access?"
-**QA people can't jump straight to testing, because first they have to recreate the cognitive load guys on the backend once created.**
+**QA people can't jump straight to testing, because first they have to recreate the cognitive load that the guys on the backend once created.**

-It's better to abstract away your business details from the HTTP transfer protocol, and return status codes right in the response body:
+It's better to abstract away your business details from the HTTP transfer protocol, and return status codes directly in the response body:
 ```json
 {
     "code": "jwt_has_expired"